HolyBlackCat/cpp-tutorials/tooling/articles/modules/README.md

 Any time you import a module unit (no matter if in `.cpp` or in `.cppm`), you must add `-fmodule-path=NAME=PATH` for that module unit, and for everything it imports **recursively**.

+There is also `-fprebuilt-module-path=...` to search BMIs in a directory, but then they need to be named in a particular way (matching the module name), and unlike other compilers, Clang never selects the BMI names automatically, so we'd have to ensure the right names ourselves.
+For this reason, I would prefer `-fmodule-path=...` (and because this is the only thing MSVC supports, so you need this logic anyway in your build system).

 ### GCC

 GCC treats and `.cpp` and `.cppm` the same way.